alexdangel/alexdangel.github.io/index.md

 - Wearable Air Quality Sensor Demand, Use, and Impacts: Field Experimental Evidence from US Early Adopters (with Timo Goeschl)
 - Stationary Air Quality Sensor Adoption: The Role of Socioeconomics, Government Monitors, and Nearby Sensors (with Timo Goeschl)

+## Upcoming Presentations

+-- **March 2025:** CESifo / ifo Junior Workshop on Energy and Climate Economics 2025 in Munich.

 ## Recent Presentations

 - **September 2024:** 9th Workshop on Experimental Economics for the Environment in Bochum.